Aliases for ACVRL1 Gene

 This gene encodes a type I cell-surface receptor for the TGF-beta superfamily of ligands.
 It shares with other type I receptors a high degree of similarity in serine-threonine kinase subdomains, a glycine- and serine-rich region (called the GS domain) preceding the kinase domain, and a short C-terminal tail.
 The encoded protein, sometimes termed ALK1, shares similar domain structures with other closely related ALK or activin receptor-like kinase proteins that form a subfamily of receptor serine/threonine kinases.
 Mutations in this gene are associated with hemorrhagic telangiectasia type 2, also known as Rendu-Osler-Weber syndrome 2. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ACVRL1 Gene

 ACVRL1 (Activin A Receptor Like Type 1) is a Protein Coding gene.
-Diseases associated with ACVRL1 include Telangiectasia, Hereditary Hemorrhagic, Type 2 and Pulmonary Hypertension.
-Among its related pathways are Akt Signaling and ALK1 signaling events.
+Diseases associated with ACVRL1 include Telangiectasia, Hereditary Hemorrhagic, Type 2 and Hereditary Hemorrhagic Telangiectasia.
+Among its related pathways are DREAM Repression and Dynorphin Expression and PAK Pathway.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ACVR1.